zicsus/creact-comp/README.md

 $ creact-comp <componentName> [options]
 ```
 Options:

       -d                  Creates a [component name] directory with component file inside.
       -sl, --stateless      Creates a stateless component.
       -jsx                  Creates the component with `.jsx` extenstion.
 (Default is `.js`)
-      -css, -less, -scss  Create and choose your css preprocessor to generate
+      -css, -less, -scss  Create and choose your css preprocessor to generate.
       -t <templateName>     Choose your template from which component will be generated.
 (By default base templates will be used).

 ### Create template
 With creact-comp you can create your own templates and use them to generate components.